MMoreira01/identity-provider/README.md

 This is a Laravel project that provides a REST API using OAuth2.0 for the service provider to consume.

-This should be run on port 8000, while the identity provider should be run on port 8001.
+This should be run on port 8000, while the service provider should be run on port 8001.

+The Identity Provider is a simulated Univeristy Moodle Plataform, which can be used to login on other services related to the University or academic services.

 ## Setup